hisdream86/go-anonymizer/README.md

 # Go Anonymizer
 Simple anonymization tool for de-identifying your structurized data.
-You can easily anonymize your data with *Struct Tags* in go (`anonymize:"{replacer}"`).
+You can easily anonymize your data with *Struct Tag* `anonymize:"{replacer}"`.

 *Note: only string values are supported*